PROUD 3

 Huma Proud 3: Crop Protection Product

 A foliar insecticide, miticide, and fungicide with zero residue, zero buffer zone, and zero re-entry interval.
-Proud 3 is foliar-applied and kills on contact.
-An OMRI-listed organic pesticide that is so safe for the environment
+Proud 3® is foliar-applied and kills on contact.
+An OMRI listed pesticide that, when used as directed, is

 Learn More